 Phoenicia Hotel Company Limited ("the Company") is registered in United Kingdom as a private company limited by shares.
 The Company is effectively operated and managed from Malta where it is registered as an overseas company with registration number OC1.
-Its registered office is Eversheds House 70, Great Bridgewater Street, Manchester M1 5ES, United Kingdom.
+Effective on 02 July 2021, the Company's registered office is 2 New Bailey, 6 Stanley Street, Salford, Greater Manchester, M3 5GS.
+Prior to this date, the Company's registered office was Eversheds House 70, Great Bridgewater Street, Manchester M1 5ES, United Kingdom.
 The Company's principal activity is the operation of The Phoenicia Hotel in Malta.